-The forces that Influence the Heavens
+The Forces that Influence the Heavens

-Scientists currently identify four fundamental forces in the universe which explain almost all interactions we can detect: gravity, electromagnetism, strong nuclear force, and weak nuclear force.
+Scientists currently identify four fundamental forces in the universe that explain almost all interactions we can detect: gravity, electromagnetism, strong nuclear force, and weak nuclear force.
 The common characteristic of these forces is that they all decrease with distance and they are dependent on another condition.
 For example, gravity depends on the mass of objects, electromagnetism depends on the properties of particles that create electric and magnetic fields, strong nuclear forces depend on quarks and gluons which are particles that hold together atoms and weak nuclear forces depend on other subatomic particles such as bosons and fermions which are elemental particles or particles that cannot be divided further like electrons.

-The four aforementioned forces do not explain all phenomena in the universe though as it is commonly taught and believed.
+The four aforementioned forces do not explain all phenomena in the universe as it is commonly taught and believed.
 As each force is dependent upon certain particles and their properties, energies are subsequently dependent on one of the four forces and its particles.
 We call this understanding of the forces and their particles the standard model, but not all phenomena can be explained by this model.
 For example, dark energy and dark matter are not explained by any of the existing particles and their discovery is heavily reliant on gravity and its effects.
-More surprising than this, is that gravity itself cannot be explained by the standard model.
+More surprising than this is that gravity itself cannot be explained by the standard model.
 None of the particles included in it account for gravity's effects on other objects and cannot explain why gravity is the weakest of the four fundamental forces.
 This comes as a surprise when gravity along with electromagnetism are the ruling forces when it comes to phenomena in the heavens.

-Maybe Kepler after all was up to something when he described for the first time gravity and its effects: "The force that moves the planet is not bodily, but a certain incorporeal Godlike force residing in the sun, which, like a soul, operates upon the whole system and animates it, just as the soul does the human body."
-I'm inclined to believe after reading some scripture and performing this short exploration of the forces of the universe and their gaps that what we thought we know about the heavens is a mere illusion as Psalm 104:2 explains "covering yourself with light as with a garment, stretching out the heavens like a tent."
-Yah covers the mysteries of his creation with light, the most important tool for astronomers and our discoveries, and the force that has kept us from explaining gravity for so long, like a veil in which he keeps us distracted and apart from intimate knowledge through the garment.
-While we try to peer into this garment he stretches the heavens like a tent, which accounts for all the invisible phenomena in our universe.
+Maybe Kepler was up to something after all when he described gravity and its effects for the first time: "The force that moves the planet is not bodily, but a certain incorporeal Godlike force residing in the sun, which, like a soul, operates upon the whole system and animates it, just as the soul does the human body."
+After reading some scripture and performing this short exploration of the forces of the universe and gaps in current scientific understandings, I am inclined to believe that what we thought we knew about the heavens is a mere illusion.
+As Psalm 104:1-2 explains, "You are clothed with splendor and majesty, covering yourself with light as with a garment, stretching out the heavens like a tent."
+Yah covers the mysteries of his creation with light, the most important tool for astronomers in their discoveries, and yet is also the element that has kept us from explaining gravity for so long.
+Light acts like a veil that keeps us distracted and separated from intimate knowledge.
+While we try to peer into his garment, he stretches the heavens like a tent, which accounts for all the invisible phenomena in our universe.